crichmond1989/micro-ui-poc/README.md

 # Micro UI POC

+## Code Structure

+The POC includes all domains in the same git repository because the projects are intentionally small for readability.
+In a mature setup each `poc-*` folder would be their own git repository, with their own pipeline and code deployments.
+One of the major advantages of the Micro UI strategy is independent development and release schedules.

 ## Container Domains

 The purpose of a container domain is to support shell components, sub-domain components, and micro domain integration.